pitt-crc/user-manual/docs/getting-started/file-system.md

 A value of 022 will allow group and others read access.
 The umask value is a mask that is applied to the permission mode of a file.
 That is, the numbers are subtracted to give the final permissions.

+To change your default permissions, the umask command is also used: `umask 027` This value (027) of umask will cause a file to disallow world read access.
+This command can be added to your ~/.bashrc file to make the change permanent for all login and shell sessions.

 ## Sharing data
 TODO